Image of the Santa Susana Field Laboratory against the rocky hills of Simi Valley, California

 About EcoNana

-After doing a bunch of interviews, including group ones, I started working at the California Department of Toxic Substances Control (DTSC) in 2007.
-I made some awesome friends and learned a lot—especially about disinformation (which is when people spread false info on purpose).
-I also learned about endangered orangutans, which made me even more passionate about protecting the environment!
+After a string of interviews — including group panels — I joined the the California Department of Toxic Substances Control (DTSC) in 2007.
+I made great friends and learned a ton, especially about how disinformation (people deliberately spreading false information) can shape public opinion.
+I also learned about endangered orangutans, which only deepened my commitment to protecting wildlife and wild places.

-My job was called Public Outreach Specialist.
-That means I helped explain environmental issues to the public.
-One of the main places I worked on was called the Santa Susana Field Laboratory (SSFL), located between Ventura and Los Angeles counties.
+My title was Public Outreach Specialist: I translated complex environmental issues into clear, accessible information for the public.
+One of my main assignments was the Santa Susana Field Laboratory (SSFL), a sprawling site between Ventura and Los Angeles counties.
+At first I thought, “No big deal.”
+I was wrong.

 What is the Santa Susana Field Laboratory (SSFL)?

-The Santa Susana Field Laboratory is a huge site—about 2,850 acres—in Simi Valley.
-It was used for rocket engine testing and nuclear research.
-The land is owned by both Boeing (a big aerospace company) and the U.S. government.
-The parts owned by the government are managed by NASA also leased the Department of Energy (DOE).
+The Santa Susana Field Laboratory SSFL is roughly 2,850 acres in Simi Valley that was used for rocket testing and nuclear research.
+The land is split between Boeing and the federal government; the government-controlled portions were managed by NASA and leased to the Department of Energy (DOE).
+Decades of industrial activity left the site contaminated with:

 Disinformation Made Things Worse